radoslavdodek/flink-kafka-streaming-example/README.md

 This sample project contains a simple Flink application that:
 - Reads from the `input-topic` containing messages in JSON format
-- Transforms these messages into CSV format
+- Aggregates the number of clicks per article in a 5-second windows
-- Writes the transformed messages to the `output-topic`
+- Writes the aggregated results to the `output-topic`.

 See the main application class: [DataStreamJob](./src/main/java/eu/indek/clickstream/DataStreamJob.java)